“Everything you’re sure is right can be wrong in another place.”

 I call them call my ‘lost years’ – those dark times steeped in humiliation when I failed to earn a degree or hold down a job.
-I vacillated between disastrous extremes of mood and reason that saw me attempting to join the Royal Air Force one minute and losing my civil service job the next – signed off indefinitely by a doctor.
+The dazzling potential my teachers extolled dwindled to a self-accusatory whisper of what might have been as I vacillated between disastrous extremes of mood and reason that saw me attempting to join the Royal Air Force one minute and losing my civil service job the next – signed off indefinitely by a doctor.
 My peers scaled the career ladder while I plumbed the featureless depths of chronic depression.
 Somewhere around my mid-twenties, amongst the eating disorders and self-harm, I found the bottom.

 What better time to meet one’s future husband?